oceanprotocol-archive/OEPs/10/README.md

 ## Motivation

-The goal of this document is to provide a technical details about on-chain access control in ocean protocol.
+The goal of this document is to provide technical details about on-chain access control for Ocean Protocol.

-In the Ocean network, entities, individuals and organizations have challenging problems of effectively managing their resources on-chain.
-As the advent of outsourcing data, the need for verifiable access control through public blockchains is dramatically increasing.
+In the Ocean network, entities, individuals and organizations face the challenge of effectively managing their resources on-chain.
+With the advent of outsourcing data, the need for verifiable access control through public blockchains is dramatically increasing.